Special Educational Needs and Disabilities

 Communication and Interaction

 Children with speech, language and communication needs have difficulty in communicating with others.
 This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
-Children with ASD, including Asperger’s Syndrome and Autism, are likely to have particular difficulties with social interaction.
+Children with Autistic Spectrum Disorder (ASD) are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.

 Cognition and Learning